AndreasChristensen89/salary_struggle/README.md

 The online tool JSHINT (https://jshint.com/) has been used to test all files.
 Warnings are displayed.
 However, the warning are related to ES Compatibility or “unused/undefined variables”.
 I'm aware of these and deem that these can be dismissed.

+At the time of deployment there are no errors in any of the JS files in all applications.

 ## Ux Testing
 Media queries have been done using bootstrap's class system, and additional.
 Chrome Developer Tools was used for testing all media queries for additional CSS.